software-fundamentals/teammates/complexFunctions.md

 If any of the if statements evaluate to true, the function returns true.
 Otherwise the function returns false.

 ### Complexity
-Lizard and hand counting determined the complexity to 27.
-There are multiple single if statements, but the primary contributor to the relatively high complexity is the extensive use of binary logical operators in if statements.
-Additionally there is a large switch statement.
-Since this is function is so large, it can easily be refactored into multiple sub methods that each do some data manipulation or some method call that is currently done in execute.
+Lizard got the complexity to 17 while hand counting determined it to be 18.
+It is probably some minor branch thing that lizard does not consider.
+The complexity is rather high because of a large switch statements with if statements in each case.
+Additionally there are some few single ifs as well as a for loop.
+The complexity of the function can be reduced quite a lot by a simple refactoring.
+For example, the switch case could be moved to its own function, reducing the complexity by about 14.